 Where should I put my podcast show notes?

 Ideally, you will host your own website but you can also publish show notes on podcast hosting platforms like the AI-powered Podcastle, which also does transcriptions.
 Hosting podcasts “show notes” on individual pages on a website that you own and manage is another option.
-Embed your podcast episode in a WordPress blog post along with the episode summary and supporting content.
+Embed your podcast episode in WordPress along with the episode summary and supporting content.

 Do I need graphics for my podcast episodes?

 It will certainly help to have great artwork for every podcast episode.
 A featured image will help when people share it on social media.
 Pinterest pins can help get attention on the visual search platform.
 Graphics and images in the content will also help break up the text and offer search engines more context.
-Use Canva for all your graphic design needs.
+Pixlr, Visme, and Adobe Express are great tools for producing graphics.
 Or if you produce a lot of episodes and want something more hands-off, try DotYeti or Penji for unlimited graphic design.